 GISNY employs highly qualified faculty from the US, Germany, Switzerland and Austria, 95% of whom hold an advanced degree and are considered highly trained experts in their fields.

 Whether students choose to enhance their musical talents at Julliard, dream up a revolutionary solution to the world’s energy challenges at Stanford, or refine their international diplomacy skills at Yale, our outstanding curriculum and extra-curricular activities set them on a path to success.

-GIS graduates in the "Gymnasium" track earn both a NY State High School Diploma and the German International Abitur, or DIA.
+GISNY graduates in the "Gymnasium" track earn both a NY State High School Diploma and the German International Abitur, or DIA.
 The DIA is an internationally recognized and highly regarded diploma which gives students incredible flexibility to study at colleges and universities around the world.

 In addition to top-ranked German-speaking universities in Germany, Austria and Switzerland, in recent years GISNY students have been accepted to Yale, Sarah Lawrence, Columbia, Cornell, NYU, Julliard, Stanford, Franklin and Marshall, Oxford (UK), McGill (Canada) and SciencesPo (France), among many others.
 A complete list of colleges and universities to which GISNY students have been accepted is available on our College Advising page.